Steam Trains, Whitby & the Moors 2018

 We then meet for the short journey to Goathland.
 Here you’ll have some time to explore the village and its preserved shops before we gather at Goathland’s railway station to await the arrival of our train for the journey on the North Yorkshire Moors Railway.
 The train departs for a journey south back across the Moors.

 The North Yorkshire Moors Railway terminates in the market town of Pickering, where you’ll re-board the executive minibus for the final leg of today’s journey back into York city centre.
 The tour concludes on our return to York.
-We should arrive back in York between 5:15pm and 5:45pm, but exceptional traffic conditions can cause delays.
+We should arrive back in York at approximately 5:15pm, but exceptional traffic conditions can cause delays.

 *Every effort is made to ensure that your journey on the North Yorkshire Moors Railway will be steam-hauled.
 This may involve minor adjustments to the day’s schedule, although the overall content of the day’s tour from York will be unaffected.
 Read our ‘Steam Train Guarantee’ here.